zoeyfrisart/bakkesplugin-hot-potato/README.md

 To get this plugin working download the .dll file from the latest release.
 Then drag this .dll file into your bakkesmod plugin folder.
 Then open the bakkesmod console in game (default `f6`) and type the command: `plugin load hotpotato`

+You can also install this plugin through [bakkesplugins](https://bakkesplugins.com/plugins/view/267)

 ## What is Hot Potato
 Hot potato is a practice drill inspired by [SpookLuke](https://youtu.be/1ggYEBQyiRk?t=250), where the goal is to let the ball bounce but not let it bounce more then twice.